The Armorer: Operating on Nevarro

+Operating on Glavis

 The Armorer reappears in The Book of Boba Fett in "Chapter 5: Return of the Mandalorian".
 Now hiding in the ringworld of Glavis, the Armorer and Paz Vizla (the only two survivors of the massacre on Nevarro) are found by Din Djarin, who has recently completed his quest to deliver his foundling to the Jedi.
 In the course of his quest, Djarin also claimed the Darksaber, a lightsaber that acts as the ancestral blade of the Mandalorian ruler.
-Inspecting the Darksaber, the Armorer explains its history to Djarin.
+Inspecting the Darksaber, after Din Djarin asked her about Bo-Katan Kryze, the Armorer explains her history and the saber prophecy to Djarin.
 He also provides her with the beskar spear which Ahsoka Tano had given him, a weapon the Armorer disapproved of since beskar was never meant as a weapon, just as armor.
 Djarin asks her to forge the spear into a gift for his foundling, Grogu.
 Later, the Armorer trains Djarin in the Darksaber's use, a weapon he struggles to master.
 She tells him that he isn't fighting with the blade, but against it.
 Paz Vizla challenges Djarin for the saber, as it was forged by his ancestor Tarre Vizsla, but loses.
 The Armorer asks both men whether they have ever removed their helmets as part of their creed.
 While Vizla never has, Djarin admits that he has.
 The Armorer banishes Djarin from the tribe, saying that he is no longer a Mandalorian.
 However, she informs Djarin that the only way of atonement is to come into contact with the Living Waters in the mines of Mandalore, but they were destroyed by the Empire during the Purge.
 Despite declaring Djarin an apostate, the Armorer allows him to keep his armor and the Darksaber.